(Article 1 of 3 in the Gospel Revealed series)

 What is the Gospel or “good news?”
 We often hear that it is simple enough for a child to understand and yet there have been many books written trying to explain it.
-If Christians were to try to sum up the Gospel in two words, what might those words be?
-Those two words for some could be “Heaven bound” or “New Covenant” or “Jesus saves”.
+If Christians were to try to sum up the Gospel in just two words, what might those words be?
+Those two words for some could be something like “Heaven bound” or “New Covenant” or “Jesus saves”.
 How about “born again” or “eternal life” or “coming Kingdom”?
-As we ponder the central theme of what we might consider the Gospel it could be difficult to use just two words without including words like faith, grace, salvation, redemption, resurrection or love.
+As we ponder the central theme of what we might consider to be the Gospel it could be difficult to use just two words without including words like faith, grace, salvation, redemption, resurrection or love.
 Aren’t all of these words and concepts “good news” to be preached?

 As Christians, we must always, always, always remember that without “Christ crucified” or “Lamb slain” there is no Gospel, redemption, justification, sanctification, glorification, salvation, resurrection, New Covenant or hope of eternal life in God’s Kingdom.